Promises and Secrets

 Are you sitting on the fence?

 Neither of these scenarios offered by "annihilists" for the realm of the dead fit the words of the Bible.
-Those scenarios beg the question of the need for a first resurrection for the saved or a second resurrection, or even a judgment, the one for the dead "not in Christ" that happens after the Millennium.
+Those scenarios beg the question of the need for a first resurrection for the saved or a second resurrection, or even a judgment for the dead "not in Christ" that happens after the Millennium.
 Help me out here.
 Either you have a judgment after the final resurrection of the wicked or do not have one at all.
 Which is it?
 John says in Revelation that it will happen, so you either believe him or you don't.

 10Saul swore to her by the Lord, "As surely as the Lord lives, you will not be punished for this."